 What we don’t: Heavy, expensive, and many trail systems don’t allow e-bikes (yet).

 Specialized has been at the forefront of electric mountain bikes in North America, and their Turbo Levo is a leading all-mountain design.
-The bike was updated last year with a host of improvements that set it apart: its platform still is based on the excellent Stumpjumper full-suspension bike, but its electronics have seen a nice upgrade with a more powerful battery and motor.
+The latest bike is a real grin-maker—trust us on this one—and received a host of improvements that set it apart.
+Its new mullet setup (29 in. wheels at the front, 27.5 in. at the back) gives it a balanced and easy-to-control feel but still can smash through technical terrain, and its electronics have seen a nice upgrade in durability and refinement.
 Further, their Mission Control App provides quick access to the battery’s status and allows for easy customization of performance.
-Overall, among a fast-growing and competitive field of e-mountain bikes, we think the latest Turbo Levo Comp is at the top of the list.
+Overall, among a fast-growing and competitive field of e-mountain bikes, we think the latest Turbo Levo is at the top of the list.

 Currently, the biggest barrier to an e-mountain bike of any kind is price.
-Despite packing an aluminum frame, the Turbo Levo Comp here is $7,500, and carbon models start at a whopping $10,000.
-Additionally, the extra drive system adds a significant amount of weight–it’s not uncommon for e-bikes to weigh upwards of 45 pounds or more.
-This added heft also has performance drawbacks, and the Turbo Levo is quite a bit less flickable compared with the non-motorized Stumpjumper (or the less-powerful Levo SL).
+Despite packing an aluminum frame, the Turbo Levo Comp here is $7,500, and carbon models start at a whopping $9,000.
+Additionally, the extra drive system adds a significant amount of weight–it’s not uncommon for e-bikes to weigh upwards of 50 pounds or more.
+This added heft also has performance drawbacks, and we found the Turbo Levo is quite a bit less flickable and more reluctant to get off the ground than the brand’s analog Stumpjumper Evo (or the less-powerful Levo SL e-bike).
 Finally, land managers and lawmakers still are trying to figure out where e-bikes fit into outdoor recreation.
 Regulations vary by state and riding area, but oftentimes they technically are not legal to ride on singletrack trails.